 Due to allergies, student, and staff sensitivities, please do not bring pets into the school building when checking out students, dropping off lunches, or any other time.
-Service dogs are exempt.
+Service dogs with visible markings are exempt.
+Emotional support animals do not meet this criteria.

-1. If a student is unable to attend school, a parent or guardian should call the school on the day of the absence before 8:45 a.m. to report the absence.
-If a parent does not notify the school, the student may be considered truant.
-PHONE NUMBER: (801) 553-8500

-- 2. If the absence is illness related, we ask parents to report any symptoms or doctor's diagnosis for the child's absence.
-We will be tracking illnesses for potential outbreaks of communicable diseases. - 3.
+- 1. If a student is unable to attend school, a parent or guardian should call or email the school on the day of the absence before 8:30 a.m. to report the absence.
+If a parent does not notify the school, the student may be considered truant. - a.
+PHONE NUMBER: 801-810-3590, Email: attendance@apamail.org - 2.
+If the absence is illness related, we ask parents to report any symptoms or doctor's diagnosis for the child's absence.
+We track illnesses for potential outbreaks of communicable diseases. - 3.
 Attendance will be kept each day at American Prep and will be reported to the administration by each teacher.
-Administration will track daily attendance and will report any extended absences to the Administrative Director. - 4.
-Absences may affect a student's grade depending upon work missed. - 5.
+Administration will track daily attendance and will report any extended absences to the Administrative Director.

+- 4. Absences may affect a student's grade depending upon work missed. - 5.
 Parents are encouraged to schedule appointments outside of school hours whenever possible.
-If unavoidable, for students in grades K-6, afternoon appointments are preferred so that students don't miss reading and math instruction.
+If unavoidable, for students in grades K-6, afternoon appointments after 1:00 p.m. are preferred so that students don't miss reading and math instruction. - 6.
+Absences are excused only when students miss class due to participation in a school-sponsored activity.
+Illnesses, vacations, appointments, and family emergencies do not qualify for an excused absence, even if the school is notified prior to the absence.